Frequently Asked Questions about products and the online service available from the Kells online shop

 Sourdough bread can be made from a wide range of flours.
 Here are a few suggestions…

-For a typical sourdough bread, we would recommend starting with Marriages Uppermost as the main white flour, with perhaps an optional 10% Native Purple Wheat Plur, Native Wholemeal Plur, or Native Wholemeal Rye Plur.
+For a typical sourdough bread, we would recommend starting with Marriages Uppermost as the main white flour, with perhaps an optional 10% Native Wholemeal Plur, or Native Wholemeal Rye Plur.
 If you do not have Marriages Uppermost available, then Marriages Golden Crust is a good alternative.

 Our French flours are good for making sourdough bread too, however, they behave slightly differently to Marriages flours and make doughs that are a little more extensible or ‘stretchy’ than the Marriages flours as a result of the selection of wheat.
 That ‘stretchiness’ can allow for better spring or jump in the oven but can require a little more skill or experience to get the very best results.
 For sourdough, we would recommend French Flour T55 Tradition ideally or if you do not have that available try French Flour T65 (Baguette du Mitron).
 We would still suggest a small proportion of wholemeal flour as in the case of the Marriages flour with French Flour T55 Tradition but it is optional.

-For the more experienced baker, you might like to experiment with the Organic T65 MS Bio flour which is an organic French flour to make organic bread.
-No need to add a wholemeal flour to this especially if you want to make 100% organic bread unless you want the flavour and texture that our stoneground wholemeal flours bring!
+For the more experienced baker, you might like to experiment with the Knoll Mill T700 Organic White Wheat flour which is an organic Austrian flour to make organic bread.
+You could add Marriage Organic Wholemeal Flour in place of other wholemeal flours to this if you want to make 100% organic bread.

 PIZZA AND PASTA …WHAT FLOURS ARE RECOMMENDED?